aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 3. Control Tower Backup enrollment failure
 - Error description "Insufficient privileges to create a backup vault.
 Creating a backup vault requires backup-storage and KMS permissions."
 - Review the KMS Key used for Control Tower Backup, to ensure that the region key replication is the same as Control Tower governed regions.

+4. When deleting a StackSet, ensure to delete CloudWatch Logs Group resources before attempting to re-run the StackSet.